bitcoin-s/bitcoin-s/docs/config/configuration.md

 }
 ```

+The database driver will create a separate SQL namespace for each sub-project: `chain`, `node` and `wallet`.

 Also you can use mix databases and drivers in one configuration.
 For example,
 This configuration file enables Sqlite for `node` project (it's default, so its configuration
 is omitted), and `walletdb` and `chaindb` PostgreSQL databases for `wallet` and `chain` projects: